weecology/sad-comparison/chapter1.md

 # Acknowledgments

+We thank all of the individuals involved in the collection and provision of the data used in this paper, including the citizen scientists who collect the BBS, CBC, and NABC data, the USGS and CWS scientists and managers, the Audubon Society, the North American Butterfly Association, the USDA Forest Service, the Missouri Botanical Garden, and Alwyn H. Gentry.
+We also thank all of the scientists who published their raw data allowing it to be combined in Baldridge (2013).
 This research was supported by the National Science Foundation through a CAREER Grant 0953694 to Ethan White, and by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4563 to Ethan White.

 # References